 The regions page, shown after you log in, provides a list of existing regions (if any), and the option to create a new region.
 It is also accessible at any later point by clicking the globe icon ().
 From the regions page, set up a new region by clicking:

-Start by using the search bar in the map to automatically locate your city or country by name.
+Start by using the search bar (activated with the in the upper right of the map pane) to locate your city or country by name.
 You can also move the bounding box by dragging its corners on the map or by manually entering coordinates in the sidebar.

 Enter a name for the region and an optional description.
 To finalize region creation, click the button at the bottom of the panel.
 You should then be prompted to create a network bundle.